abg/dbsake/docs/subcommands.rst

 This command does not require a MySQL server and interprets a .frm file according to rules similar to the MySQL server.

+For more information on how this command works see :ref:`frm_format`

 .. important::
    This program only decodes data strictly available in the .frm file.
    InnoDB foreign-key references are not preserved and AUTO_INCREMENT values